mangdangroboticsclub/mini_pupper_ros/mini_pupper_tracking/README.md

 # Mini Pupper Tracking System

-This ROS 2 package enables real-time person tracking for the Mini Pupper robot, developed independently during the 2025 Global Internship Programme at HKSTP.
+This ROS 2 package enables real-time person tracking for the Mini Pupper robot, developed during the 2025 Global Internship Programme at HKSTP.

 It combines visual detection, multi-object tracking, and IMU-based motion control to guide the robot's head and orientation toward detected individuals.